Our Parish History

 A site was located on seven acres of land at 7500 Southside Boulevard.
 Plans were drawn by Schweizer Associates Inc., an Orlando-based architect frequently asked to do Episcopal Church design.
 Estimated cost was $700,000.
 Groundbreaking was on Palm Sunday, March 31, 1985.

 A bell tower with striking brick pillars rose 65 feet.
 It was funded separately as a memorial by members T. Wayne and Kitty Davis.
 According to The Village Gazette, “(t)he majestic bell tower . . . will soon house a Maas-Rowe bell system.
-The unit includes swing bell, tolling bell, pealing bells and Westminster chimes.
+The unit includes a swing bell, tolling bell, pealing bells and Westminster chimes.
 The tower surrounds a fountain which sprays thirty feet skyward and is prominently viewed by worshipers.
 Atop the tower, a cross looks skyward.”
+(Editor's Note: In late 2017, after weathering and hurricane damage, the tower was deemed unsafe and it was demolished.
+The bell, chimes and cross were preserved so they can be reused at another time.)

 The sanctuary’s 50-foot altar rail was graced with the same 18 kneeling cushions hand-crafted by parishioners in 1981.
 When the new church opened, the eight stained-glass windows built for the Terry Road church were found to fit perfectly in the new Southside sanctuary and were installed directly in front of the bell tower.